runikolov01/Smart-Search-Algorithm/README.md

 DB_NAME=your-database-name

 ## 4. Create the Database
-- Run creatingTables.sql file to set up your MySQL database and tables.
+- Run "creatingTables.sql" file to set up your MySQL database and tables.

+## 5. Seed the Database
+- Download the text files "brands.txt", "cities.txt", "diets.txt" and "dishtypes.txt".
+- Download and run the file "seedingTables.sql" to populate the data.

-## 5. Run the Application
+## 6. Run the Application
 - To use the smart search algorithm, run the following command:

 node algorithm.js "your search term"

-## 6. Examples
+## 7. Examples

 - node algorithm.js "McDonald's"
 ![image](https://github.com/user-attachments/assets/a3e3c632-77dc-44a2-870f-ec58c8d8cc14)